patronasxdxd/CTFS/docs/tornado.md

 However, a significant issue arises when a user deploys malicious code on an address previously accepted through a proposal.
 In this scenario, the code can be executed, enabling the user to seize control over ownership or withdrawal of all funds in the pool.

-To illustrate this vulnerability, we can distinguish between a standard situation and a exploited one.
+To illustrate this vulnerability, we can distinguish between a standard situation and an exploited one.

 ![Tornado Image](../images/tornadocash/tornadocash3.drawio.png)